What is wilderness first aid?

 High Adventure Base WFA Requirements

-All four of the BSA high-adventure bases (HAB) require at least one person per trek (two per trek at Philmont Scout Ranch) to be current in WFA through an approved provider.
+All four of the BSA high-adventure bases (HAB) require at least one person per trek (two per trek at Philmont Scout Ranch) to be current in WFA through one of the BSA’s approved providers.
 Of course, having more participants trained in WFA skills is highly recommended for any high adventure or backcountry experience.

 Many other councils that offer high-adventure programs are encouraged to require WFA training as part of their requirements.
 Check directly with the local council providing the high-adventure program for details.
 In addition, participants in unit-centered high-adventure programs would greatly benefit from WFA skills in the event of an emergency.